 Fall Graduation - August 1

-The graduation application and $40 (per degree) application fee can be deferred up to one year from the initial term of scheduled graduation.
+The graduation application and $40 (per degree) non-refundable application fee can be deferred up to one year from the initial term of scheduled graduation.
 For example, a student who applies for spring 2012 graduation would have until spring 2013 to graduate without having to complete another application for graduation or pay the $40 (per degree) graduation fee.
 If the student does not graduate within one year from the original scheduled graduation date, the student must reapply for graduation and pay the $40 (per degree) application fee again.

 - Candidates may choose to meet the degree requirements of the current catalog or any catalog within six years prior to graduation, provided that the candidate was enrolled in the degree program during the year of the catalog chosen.